Key Points of this Article

 What Is Road Rash?

 Road rash is an injury that occurs when the body drags or scrapes against hard, abrasive surfaces, like asphalt.
 The skin and even layers of fat, muscle, and bone can be affected when road rash occurs.
-This is because when the body drags or skids along the road, it can scrape or tear away layers of skin that leave other parts of the body exposed.
+Any skin exposed is vulnerable, whether it was bare at the time of the crash or your protective gear was damaged in the crash.
+This is because when the body drags or skids along the road, it can scrape or tear away layers of skin that leave other parts of the body exposed and permanent scarring can occur.

 Types of Motorcycle Road Rash and Severity

-- Compression wounds: This kind of road rash occurs when the body is crushed or trapped beneath the motorcycle and the road, but the skin is not necessarily scraped away.
+Compression Wounds: This kind of road rash occurs when the body is crushed or trapped beneath the motorcycle and the road, but the skin is not necessarily scraped away.
+Compression wounds are likely to be accompanied by broken bones, nerve damage, and even muscle damage.

-- Open wounds: This kind of road rash occurs when the skin is not only scraped but also lacerated, resulting in deep open wounds.
+Open Wounds: This type of road rash occurs when the skin is not only scraped but also lacerated, resulting in a deep open wound.
+This increases the risk of severe infection and requires prompt medical attention.

-- First-degree: Redness and inflammation with minor scratches and bruising
+- First-degree road rash: Redness and inflammation with minor scratches and bruising

-- Second-degree: The first layer of skin is broken open
+- Second-degree road rash: The first layer of skin is broken open

-- Third-degree: Parts of the body beyond the first layer of skin are exposed, including fat, muscle, tendons, and bones.
+- Third-degree road rash: Parts of the body beyond the first layer of skin are exposed, including fat, muscle, tendons, and bones.

 Signs of a Serious Road Rash Injury After a Motorcycle Accident

-Signs of a more serious road rash injury that has become infected after a motorcycle accident include:
+What are signs of a more serious road rash injury, or one that has become infected after an accident?

 - Worsening pain